The 2016 DEIS Scholars Join the Brandeis Campus

-Earlier this year, the Graduate School of Arts and Sciences (GSAS) launched the Diversity, Excellence and Inclusion Scholarship (DEIS), an award that enables five students from non-traditional backgrounds to pursue a master’s degree at Brandeis.
+Earlier this year, the Graduate School of Arts and Sciences (GSAS) launched the DEIS award, which enables five students from non-traditional backgrounds to pursue a master’s degree at Brandeis.
 The scholarship includes full tuition remission and a $10,000 stipend.
 The first DEIS scholars are now on campus, studying: ancient Greek and Roman studies, anthropology, history, musicology and philosophy.

 The DEIS recipients were selected by a committee of faculty members and Eric Chasalow, the Dean of GSAS.
 “This is a new scholarship, and I am pleased to say that the applicant pool was very competitive,” says Chasalow.
 “It was very challenging to select just five recipients for this award, and we are delighted that the recipients chose to accept.”

 Madeleine E. López, the Director of the Brandeis Intercultural Center, will serve as coordinator for the DEIS program.
 In her role, she will mentor the students and cultivate professional support and camaraderie among the cohort.
 This in turn will help them pursue placements in leading doctoral programs and other professional endeavors.
 “We have many wonderful resources on campus for the first DEIS cohort,” says López.
 “I am excited to work with such a talented group of students, and I can’t wait to see how they leave their mark on Brandeis.”